hashicorp/consul/website/source/api/index.html.md

 parameter.
 The request header takes precedence over the default token, and the query string parameter takes precedence over everything.

+For more details about ACLs, please see the [ACL Guide](/docs/guides/acl.html).

 ## Authentication

 When authentication is enabled, a Consul token should be provided to API